 3. You suddenly have blurred vision and tingling, numbness and weakness in one side of your body.
 You may also feel confused.

-Dr. Ramaiah says these symptoms can be caused by a stroke, which is a medical emergency.
+Dr. Rogers says these symptoms can be caused by a stroke, which is a medical emergency.
 There are two kinds of stroke.
 An ischemic stroke is when your brain isn’t receiving enough oxygen due to a blockage.
 A hemorrhagic stroke is when a blood vessel in the brain bursts.

 A stroke is an emergency because it can cause brain tissue to die and can lead to permanent disability, brain damage or death.